Suicide bereavement

 Suicide bereavement is the experience of those who are grieving the loss of someone to suicide.
 Over 800,000 individuals die by suicide every year.
-For every suicide, 6-10 people grieve their deaths.
+It was stated by Shneidman (1978) that every suicide leaves behind 6 heavily affected "survivor-victims" and new research shows that each suicide leaves behind approximately 135 who personally knew the decedent.
+The #not6 hashtag has been used by Cerel and colleagues to represent that suicide bereavement is many more than publicly portrayed.

 Individuals experiencing suicide bereavement experience different challenges than those otherwise bereaved.
 Across 41 studies that examined these differences, the suicide bereaved experienced higher levels of blaming, stigma, shame and rejection.
 Those who lose someone to suicide may experience delays in the healing process.

 Complicated grief

 Complicated grief is grief whose symptoms do not decline over time.
-10%-20% of individuals survivors develop complicated grief.
+10% to 20% of individuals survivors develop complicated grief.
 Individuals who develop complicated grief are likely to experience physical impairments to their daily functioning, with accompanying suffering.
 These symptoms persist without proper treatment, which became Complicated Grief Treatment.

 Grief stages

-Elisabeth Kübler-Ross, a Swiss-American psychiatrist, developed a model that encapsulates five stages of grief that an individual is likely to experience after a loss:
+Elisabeth Kübler-Ross, a Swiss-American psychiatrist, developed a model that encapsulates five stages of grief that an individual is likely to experience after a loss:.
+However, there is no support for people going through these stages in order or experiencing all of them.